whipsterCZ/laravel-tracy/README.md

 TroubleShooting
 ------------
-If TracyDebug bar is shown with JSON, you have probably created JSON Response wrong way.
+If you are sending JSON with TracyDebugBar rendered, you have probably created JSON Response wrong way.

 ~~~~~ php
 Route::get('json',function(){